 A step drill, also known as stepped drill bit, step drill bit or step bit, is a conical drill bit with increasing diameters step by step.
 A step bit can be made of steel, high speed steel and cobalt or carbide tipped for drilling holes through soft materials like aluminum, plastics and wood, and hard materials such as bronze, cast iron and steel.

-Sometimes, step drills will be coated by Tin (titanium-nitride) and Tia (titanium-aluminum-nitride) which makes it harder and more durable to offer a longer service life.
+Sometimes, step drills will be coated by TiN (titanium-nitride) and TiAlN (titanium-aluminum-nitride) which makes it harder and more durable to offer a longer service life.

 The fluted shape, for chip collection and faster removal, can avoid overheating to extend the service life of the step drill.

 Besides, if the chips can be removed over the flute quickly, the drilling process will also become faster.
-Between these two flutes, a spiral fluted step drill can remove chips better than a straight fluted one.
+A spiral fluted step drill can remove chips better than a straight fluted one.